What is osteosarcoma?

 Malignant (cancerous) bone tumors

-Ewing tumors are the second most common malignant bone tumor in children.
-They are described in the American Cancer Society document, Ewing Family of Tumors.
+Ewing tumors are the second most common bone cancer in children.
+They are described in our document Ewing Family of Tumors.

 Most other types of bone cancers are usually found in adults and are rare in children.
-These include chondrosarcoma (cancer that develops from cartilage), malignant fibrous histiocytoma, fibrosarcoma, chordoma, and malignant giant cell tumor of bone.
-For more information on these cancers, see the American Cancer Society document, Bone Cancer.
+These include:

 Benign (non-cancerous) bone tumors

-Not all bone tumors are malignant.
-Cells that form benign tumors do not spread to other parts of the body.
+Not all bone tumors are cancer.
+Benign bone tumors do not spread to other parts of the body.
 They are usually not life threatening and can often be cured by surgery.
 There are many types of benign bone tumors.

 - Osteomas are benign tumors formed by bone cells.